dg-demers/busyppp/README.md

 #####  Beep Cues  #####
 In addition to what it reports in the terminal window busyppp also uses pc speaker beeps (through the beep package) as audio cues about the state of wget's downloading.
-It gives one low-pitched beep when wget is stopped by busyppp and two short high-pitched beeps when wget is about to be started.
+It gives one low-pitched beep when wget is about to be stopped by busyppp and two short high-pitched beeps when wget is about to be started.

 You'll also hear five long higher-pitched beeps when wget either finishes downloading a file or gives up on trying to download it due to a wget error.
 Finally, busyppp sounds five long even higher-pitched beeps if the ppp network interface is or just went down.